1zzowiebeha/CITP110/py-citp110.md

 .remove(value) -- remove the first occurence of value in the list (ltr)

 del my_list[2] -- remove an item of a list based on its index

+# String methods

+Invalid splice indices do not raise an error.
+This is because it rolls over/ends at the start and finish, thus there are no invalid indices.

+a = 'asdjasld'
+a[-12414124:89128048080:44]